damies13/rfswarm/Doc/configuration_files_manager.md

 win_location_y = 295
 ```

-#### Window screen
+#### Window Screen
-The windows screen setting is used for placing graph on the screen.
+The window screen setting is used for placing graph on the screen.
 It's used for specify at which screen the graph will appear.
-This setting will ensure that the graph opens on a good screen.
+This setting will ensure that the graph opens on a correct screen.
 ```ini
 win_screen = :0.0
 ```